Kile/Pylondocs/TypeScript.markdown

 // importance of clean code and doing the conventions

-## Variables and TypeScripts primitiv types
+## Variables and TypeScripts variables
 A variable in programing is pretty much the same thing like in mathematics.
 You have e.g. a variable named `x` and you can use `x` to perform different actions with it.
 Unlike mathematics, you know the value of `x` at all points in time.